openmrs/openmrs-standalone/readme.txt

 									 hard coded in the Bootstrap class as so.

 tomcat/conf/web.xml                  This has the jsp servlet mapping, mime mappings, and other parameters shared
 									 by all web applications in this tomcat instance.
+You can copy this from "tomcat/conf" folder of your tomcat installation.

 tomcat/webapps/openmrs.war			 This is the application war file.
 You could as well use the expanded folder.
                                      The name of this war file, or expanded web app folder is used to determine the